 Our firm has evolved to offer other needed services to our clients including conservation planning, Yellowbook appraisals, landscape architecture and land planning, real estate counseling and brokerage.
 We offer unique professional services for clients requiring help with environmentally sensitive properties, rural recreational and timber lands, complex land use issues, family estates, federal and state land acquisitions, bargain sales, and IRS donations of land easements.

-Barber and Mann is a woman-owned firm, devoted to helping our clients find the right solutions for their special property.
+Barber and Mann is devoted to helping our clients find the right solutions for their special property.
 Our skilled and uniquely qualified staff is ready to help you with your appraisal, land conservation planning, project management and real estate needs.

 Our symbol – The Leaf of Ginkgo biloboa